Michigan Girls Prep Basketball Poll

 |(9-0)

-Others receiving votes: DeWitt 23, Hudsonville 16, Wayne Memorial 15, Holland West Ottawa 14, Rochester Hills Rochester 9, Saline 9, Northville 4, Traverse City Central 3, Kalamazoo Central 3, East Kentwood 3, Jackson Northwest 2, Byron Center 2, Muskegon 1, Coldwater 1, Hartland 1.
+Others receiving votes: Wayne Memorial 15, Holland West Ottawa 14, Saline 12, Holt 6, Hudsonville 5, Traverse City Central 5, Utica Ford 4, Brighton 4, Hartland 3, Kalamazoo Central 3, Jackson Northwest 2, Howell 2, Grand Blanc 2, Rochester 2, Coldwater 1, Lake Orion 1, Muskegon 1, Northville 1.

 |School